Reyes homers twice as Indians hand slumping Twins 7-4 loss | Taiwan News | 2021/04/28

 BULLPEN SWITCH

-Twins manager Rocco Baldelli said struggling reliever Alex Colomé, who gave up the game-winning home run to Jordan Luplow on Monday, will be moved out of the closer’s role for now.
+Baldelli said struggling reliever Alex Colomé, who gave up the game-winning home run to Jordan Luplow on Monday, will be moved out of the closer’s role for now.
 Colomé pitched the eighth Tuesday, hitting Josh Naylor on the right hand with a pitch and walking three, including César Hernández with the bases loaded.
+The right-hander retired two of six batters and threw 30 pitches.

 TRAINER’S ROOM